Dillo User Manual

 There are several methods to move or scroll the view of the current page.

 You can control the size of a step by setting the scroll_step option in the dillorc configuration file.
 By default it will scroll 100 pixels per step.
+The vertical scrollbar can be positioned on the left side setting the scrollbar_on_left option to YES, by default it is on the right side.

 Find text